-What Is a Cash Advance on a Pending Lawsuit?
+What Is a Lawsuit Cash Advance?

 A lawsuit cash advance, also known as pre-settlement funding, is a financial arrangement where plaintiffs receive a portion of their expected settlement before their case concludes.